JBL earbuds are reliable and well-made and work for a long time if you use them with care. However, they do run into problems at times.

 Check the Power Source

-Sometimes it’s not the earbuds or the charging case that is the problem but the source of the power that is malfunctioning.
+Sometimes, it’s not the earbuds or the charging case that is the problem but the source of the power that is malfunctioning.

 If you are trying to charge your JBL earbuds through a power brick or a computer USB port, it is possible that the charging case is not receiving enough power to charge the earbuds.

 Since JBL earbuds don’t come with their own power brick, you have to use a third-party power brick, mostly the one you are using to charge your phone.
-So its a good idea to change the power source and see if the earbuds are charging now.

 You can plug your charging cable into any 5V power port to charge the earbuds.
 The most convenient one is your laptop’s USB port.